czeh898/GT-Cyber-Security-Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jones Box machine can accept connections from the Internet.
+Only the OffSec-JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: My public IP

-Machines within the network can only be accessed by Jumpbox IP 10.0.0.4.
+Machines within the network can only be accessed by Jumpbox IP 10.1.0.4.

 A summary of the access policies in place can be found in the table below.